Mercedes-Benz dropping name from Superdome; stadium looking for new sponsor

 Finding a new sponsor for the venue now falls to the Louisiana Stadium and Exposition District, the government-appointed board that owns the Dome and the Smoothie King Center.

-Last year, state officials approved the first phase of mulit-million-dollar upgrades to the dome.
+Last year, state officials approved the first phase of multi-million-dollar upgrades to the dome.
 Those renovations are expected to be complete by the start of the 2023-2024 football season.

 More News